 In 2005, the Bankruptcy Code was amended to limit by dollar amount the transfers that could be avoided in a commercial case.
 This commonly is called the “Small Commercial Preference Defense.”
 Originally, a transfer could not be avoided if the amount paid or other value transferred was less than $5,000.
 That amount was increased to $5,475 for adversary proceedings** commenced on or after April 1, 2007 and on or before March 31, 2010, $5,850 for an adversary proceeding** commended on or after April 1, 2010 and on or before March 31, 2013 and $6,225 for an adversary proceeding** commended on or after April 1, 2013 and on or before March 31, 2016.
 It will be increased (or decreased) again on April 1, 2016 in an amount tied to the change in the Consumer Price Index over the preceding 3 year period. [** IMPORTANT: There is an unresolved question as to whether the time of filing the preference action or the timing of the filing of the bankruptcy case determines what threshold amount applies. ]

-So, if you got paid $3,000 in one payment and $3,500 in another payment, both within 90 days before the bankruptcy filing, the transfer is $6,500.
+So, if against outstanding invoices you got paid $3,500 in one payment and $3,500 in another payment, both within 90 days before the bankruptcy filing, the transfer is $7,000.
 The Small Commercial Preference Defense is NOT available.
 [See discussion below if the one of the elements of an avoidable transfer is not met - i.e. the preference claimant fails to meet its burden of proof as to one of the transfers..]

 The bankruptcy courts are narrowing the benefit of the Small Commercial Preference Defense in other ways as well.